Razelot/rupiah-changer/README.md

 # rupiah-changer

-Solve the number of each rupiah bill denominations required to make a given amount.
+Solves the number of each rupiah bill denominations required to make a given amount.
+The program uses dynamic programming to find a solution.

 Live demo can be found [here](https://rupiah-changer.herokuapp.com/)